 How important is equipment/court scaling for young players?

-There are less players hitting one-handed backhands these days than in years past (although 3 out of the 4 Aussie Open semi-finalists had one-handers...so perhaps we’ll see a revival?!).
+There are less players hitting one-handed backhands these days than in years past (although there seems to be a bit of a revival of the one-handed backhand).
 Why though, are we seeing less one-handers in the game today?
 Although there could be a number of factors - children imitating their favourite players, coaches encouraging to hit with 2 hands etc. - it’s likely that when children first begin to play, they don’t have the necessary strength to hit with a one-handed backhand.
 According to Chow et al (2015) in Nonlinear Pedagogy in Skill Acquisition, to encourage developing players to explore the one-handed backhand, coaches should implement smaller racquets and lighter balls during practices.
 Most tennis federations (and subsequently coaches) have already adopted these suggestions but even a small racquet may still be too big for a youngster who has limited strength.
 An alternative approach would be to begin with no racquet at all and use a balloon to smack around emphasizing the use of the back of the hand.
 Progressions can be made to a beach ball and then the use of a racquet & balloon, beach ball, foam ball etc.

 What about court scaling?
 A 2014 study by Timmerman et al - which included support from Tennis Australia's sport science research unit - attempted to answer that question.
 Nine year old boys played 30 min matches in 4 different conditions where court size and net height were scaled (from a regulation court/net all the way to an adapted court/net for children).
 The results showed that when the court and net were scaled (i.e. smaller court, shorter net), children hit more winners, committed more unforced errors, hit fewer balls behind the baseline and hit most shots between the knees and shoulders - which is generally a more ideal impact point.
 The authors concluded that this type of game-style is more aggressive/attacking and more representative of what the adult game looks like.
 What’s interesting to note is that the 2nd most favourable condition was a regular court size with an adapted net while the worst condition out of the 4 was the smaller court with a regular size net - this condition resulted in the most amount of unforced errors and based on a questionnaire, was the least comfortable for the children.